-Back In Tyne: Opening day victories
+Back in Tyne: Opening day victories

-Sir Bobby Robson's side enjoyed a memorable season after challenging with Manchester United and Arsenal for the Premier League title before ultimately finishing third with a total of 69 points, securing a Champions League Qualifying Round place spot for a second successive year.
+Sir Bobby Robson's side enjoyed a memorable season after challenging with Manchester United and Arsenal for the Premier League title before ultimately finishing third with a total of 69 points, securing a Champions League Qualifying Round spot for a second successive year.

 Ba and Ben Arfa down Spurs (2012-13)

-Defoe levelled the scoreline after reacting quickest to a loose ball after Tim Krul denied the forward by pushing his header onto the post.
+Ba's wonderful curling finish sent the hosts into the lead before Jermain Defoe levelled the scoreline, reacting quickest to a loose ball after goalkeeper Tim Krul pushed the striker's header onto the post.

-With the contest approaching its conclusion, Hatem Ben Arfa sealed the victory for United with a composed penalty, sending veteran goalkeeper Brad Friedel the wrong way after the Frenchman was bundled over inside the penalty area by Aaron Lennon.
+With the contest approaching its conclusion, Ben Arfa sealed the victory for United with a composed penalty, sending veteran goalkeeper Brad Friedel the wrong way after the Frenchman was bundled over inside the penalty area by Aaron Lennon.

 Tottenham sent on Harry Kane for his Premier League debut at St. James' Park but the teenage striker was unable to find a goal as Alan Pardew's side held on for three points.